Intended Learning Outcomes

 - encourage participants to provide feedback by the weekend

 Team Planning Space

-- Connect with team members and FLO Facilitator to plan the activity in your team planning forum - decide on roles and responsibilities of team members.
+- Connect with team members to plan the activity in your planning forum - decide on roles and responsibilities of team members.
 Draw upon the support of your FLO facilitator for any pedagogical or technical assistance you may need.

-- Review this Activity Plan and work together as a team to craft instructions and share facilitation tasks to support learners.
+- Review the sections of this Activity Plan and work together to craft instructions and share facilitation tasks to support learners.
 Note the activity's intended learning outcomes.